Rail Wars!

 Rail Wars!
 (RAIL WARS! -日本國有鉄道公安隊-, Rēruu~ōzu!
 Nihon Kokuyū Tetsudō Kōantai) is a Japanese light novel series written by Takumi Toyoda with illustrations by Vania 600.
 13 volumes have been published by Sohgeisha under their Sohgeisha Clear Bunko imprint; the series moved to Jitsugyo no Nihon Sha starting with the 14th volume; the 20th and last volume of the original series was published in December 2020.

-A side story book with an added character was published on November 8, 2021.
+A side story book with an added character was first published on November 8, 2021.
 There is a new series with a different main character and a new illustrator, first printed in March 2021.
-The second new volume will come out on January 20, 2022.
+The second new volume came out on January 20, 2022.

 A manga adaptation titled Rail Wars!
 Nihon Kokuyū Tetsudō Kōantai The Revolver was serialized in Mag Garden's Blade Online from 2012 to 2015.
 An anime television series adaptation aired between July and September 2014.

 Plot

 The series takes place in an alternate version of Japan where the nationalized railway system was never privatized (in real life, the Japanese National Railways were privatized in 1987).
 Naoto Takayama is an ordinary high school student who aspires to a comfortable life working on the Japanese National Railways.
 He ends up working as a security force trainee, where he unwillingly has to deal with his strange colleagues as well as RJ, a group of extremists who are fighting to privatize the railway.